gopuff/timecapsule/README.md

 # TimeCapsule.js

-Time box your features using a simple interface resembling a natural time capsule.
+A power time query library for timeboxing your features using a simple interface resembling a natural time capsule.

 ```javascript
 // Current day is December 26, 2020.